JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 Unlike a lot of other ReSTIR implementations, we only ever use 1 spatial sample.
 Using more than 1 sample does not tend to improve quality, and increases performance costs.
 We cannot, however, skip spatial resampling entirely.
 Having a source of new samples from other pixels is crucial to prevent artifacts from temporal resampling.

-Spatial sampling is probably the least well-researched part of ReSTIR.
-I tried a couple other schemes, including trying to reuse reservoirs across a workgroup/subgroup, similar to [Histogram Stratification for Spatio-Temporal Reservoir Sampling](https://iribis.github.io/publication/2025_Stratified_Histogram_Resampling), but none of them worked out.

 <center>

 ![spatial_baseline](spatial_baseline.jpg)
 *1 random spatial sample, 6.4 ms*

 </center>

+Spatial sampling is probably the least well-researched part of ReSTIR.
+I tried a couple of other schemes, including trying to reuse reservoirs across a workgroup/subgroup similar to [Histogram Stratification for Spatio-Temporal Reservoir Sampling](https://iribis.github.io/publication/2025_Stratified_Histogram_Resampling), but none of them worked out well.

 Subgroups-level resampling was very cheap, but had tiling artifacts, and was not easily portable to different machines with different amounts of threads per workgroup.